Gluten-sensitive enteropathy–associated conditions: Depression

-Depression in GSE has several causes; in the more severe CD, depression can be the result of lower vitamin adsorption and essential fatty acid adsorption (see section on autism).
+Depression in GSE has several causes; in the more severe CD, depression can be the result of lower vitamin adsorption and essential fatty acid adsorption.
 Depression and anger may also be the result of lower quality of life issues as a result of gluten-free diet.
 Depression appears to persist on gluten free diet in a sizable fraction of GSE.
 Elevated anger has been noted also with GSE.

 Anxiety

 Anxiety is a common feature of GSE; treatment on a gluten-free diet is effective at reducing anxiety, some aspect of which may be due to malabsorption phenomena and cytokine activity (i.e. constant stress).

 Fibromyalgia

 Fibromyalgia was found in 9% of adult patients relative to 0.03% in the general population with a link common to IBD.
 Concurrent IBS is found in 30% to 70%.
 Small intestinal bacterial overgrowth is associated is common with a transient response to antimicrobial therapy.